 Class 10 Biology Respiration Chapter Questions

-- Why does a deep sea diver carry oxygen cylinder on her back?
+- Why does a deep sea diver carry an oxygen cylinder on her back?

 The epiglottis acts as a door preventing the food from entering the windpipe.
 When we talk while we eat, the epiglottis fails to stop the food from passing the windpipe which in turn results in choking.